Austin Gallery

 • King spec sits at the upper end on price

 The Sunbeam Heated Mattress Pad is the pick for warming the bed itself rather than the top of it.
 Instead of a blanket over you, this is a quilted pad that fits like a fitted sheet under your normal bedding and heats you from below.
-The bed looks completely unchanged — you keep whatever duvet and blankets you love — and you climb into warmth on the coldest nights.
+The bed looks completely unchanged, you keep whatever duvet and blankets you love, and you climb into warmth on the coldest nights.

-The catch is category: it warms the bed and nothing else, so it does you no good on the couch or in a reading chair — for those, choose a throw.
+The catch is category: it warms the bed and nothing else, so it does you no good on the couch or in a reading chair.
+For those, choose a throw.
 And king coverage at this spec sits near the top of the price range.
 But if your goal is a warm bed in a cold room, heating from underneath is the most comfortable way to do it.

 Also Great